axelrivera/AFNetworking/README.md

+# fork

+This is a temporary fork: at the moment, I am not able to change the server's response content type to 'application/json'.
+This fork removes this check, until the backend can be corrected.
+Hackish, I know, but out of our control.

 # AFNetworking
 ## A delightful iOS networking library with NSOperations and block-based callbacks
 ### There's a lot to be said for a networking library that you can wrap your head around.
 API design matters, too.
 Code at its best is poetry, and should be designed to delight (but never surprise).